RHS Growing Guides

 Sowing indoors

-Germination can be erratic and slow (up to three weeks).
-Once seedlings appear, move the pot or tray onto a bright windowsill or into a conservatory or greenhouse where the temperature stays above 10°C (50°F).
+Germination can be erratic and slow, taking up to three weeks.
+Once seedlings appear, move them onto a bright windowsill or into a conservatory or greenhouse where the temperature stays above 10°C (50°F).
 Anything cooler can lead to premature flowering (bolting) later in life.
 Water seedlings regularly.

-As soon as the seedlings are large enough to be handled, thin out those in trays to one per module and transfer those in pots into their own individual pot filled with multi-purpose compost and water them in well.
+As soon as the seedlings are large enough to be handled, thin out those in trays to one per module and transfer those in pots into their own individual pot filled with peat-free multi-purpose compost and water them in well.
+They can be planted outside once the weather is warm enough, usually from late May – see Planting, below.

 Plant Care

-Regular and generous watering is the main priority.
-Also, as celeriac plants mature, gradually remove the outer leaves when they fall horizontal, to expose the crown and allow it to develop.
+As celeriac plants mature, gradually remove the outer leaves when they fall to horizontal, to expose the crown and allow it to develop.
 Remove any side-shoots if they appear, along with damaged leaves, particularly any with dry patches or spots, which could be caused by celery leaf miner or celery leaf spot disease.

 Watering